김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 • seulda ↔ silda

-(comparable to formations like silgeum / seulgeumseulgeum)
+(comparable to silgeum / seulgeumseulgeum)

 • sseuda ↔ ssida